PowerShell/DscResources/CONTRIBUTING.md

 ![Github-PR-dev.png](Images/Github-PR-dev.png)

+* Add meaningful title of the PR describing what change you want to check in.
+Don't simply put: "Fixes issue #5".
+Better example is: "Added Ensure parameter to xFile resource.
+Fixes #5".

 * When you create a pull request, fill out the description with a summary of what's included in your changes.
 If the changes are related to an existing GitHub issue, please reference the issue in pull request title or description (e.g. ```Closes #11```).
 See [this](https://help.github.com/articles/closing-issues-via-commit-messages/) for more details.